Generic name: guaifenesin [ gwye-FEN-e-sin ]

 Before taking this medicine

-You should not use this medicine if you are allergic to Xpect.
+You should not use Xpect if you are allergic to it.

 Ask a doctor or pharmacist if it is safe for you to use this medicine if you have other medical conditions.